defold/doc/docs/en/manuals/input-key-and-text.md

 ```

 # Text Triggers
 Text triggers are used to read arbitrary text input.
-There are two types of text triggers; text and marked text.
+There are two types of text triggers; `text` and `marked-text`.

 ![](images/input/text_bindings.png)